Selection Committee Member: Vineeta Kumar @VineetaKumar8

 As eGFR determines active wait listing eligibility, it is not surprising that race-based eGFR calculations have been a driver of disparities.
 In September 2021, a National Kidney Foundation/American Society of Nephrology Task Force released a special report urging the elimination of race-based eGFR equations and adoption of the 2021 CKD-EPI equation, which does not include race.
 The report also recommended national efforts to increase the use of cystatin C as a biomarker, as consideration of both creatinine and cystatin C is more accurate than creatinine alone.
 Calculation of eGFR using the 2009 CKD-EPI equation with a race coefficient increases the eGFR by 16% for those labeled as “Black.”
 A 2021 cohort study of self-identified Black adults with CKD (Figure 3) found that estimation of kidney function without a race coefficient was significantly associated with a shorter time to referral and DDKT wait list eligibility.
 As Black patients have been shown to have faster progression of kidney disease, a recent study proposed a higher eGFR listing threshold for Black patients that could potentially improve racial disparities.

 Obesity can delay patients from being listed, although body mass index (BMI) cut-offs vary from center to center.
-The “obesity paradox” (or the commonly seen U-shaped relationships in medicine which follow the Goldilocks principle) tells us that survival on dialysis is highest in patients with BMI less than 18.5 kg/m2 or greater than 40 kg/m2.
+The “obesity paradox”) tells us there is a reverse association between BMI and survival in patients receiving hemodialysis.
 (Figure 4), with improved survival for the rest.
 Together, these data underscore that it may not always be prudent to require weight loss in potential recipients of KT on dialysis, especially in older patients who are greater than 65 years of age.